Can you claim tax without receipts?

 While we’d all love the ability to write off all those delicious lunches with friends at the expensive place near your office, the ATO doesn’t quite allow that.

 If your role includes overtime meal allowances though, you’re in luck.
-Provided it’s within the reasonable amount set by the ATO, you can claim these without needing a receipt.
+Provided it’s within the reasonable amount set by the ATO and you receive a bona-fide allowance, you can claim these without needing a receipt.
 Just make sure you check your industry award and work entitlements to see what you’re eligible for.

 The Receipt-Free Limit